-Sager remembered for love of family, sports and flashy coats
+Sager remembered for love of family, sports, flashy attire

-ATLANTA (AP) — Longtime TNT broadcaster Craig Sager was remembered for his love of family, sports and colorful attire on Tuesday at a memorial service that produced laughs and tears.
+ATLANTA (AP) — Longtime TNT broadcaster Craig Sager was remembered for his love of family, sports and colorful attire at a memorial service Tuesday that produced laughs and tears.

 Among those attending the service were San Antonio Spurs coach Gregg Popovich and members of Sager’s Turner Sports TV family, including Ernie Johnson and Reggie Miller.

-Rev. Randy Mickler, former senior pastor of Mount Bethel United Methodist Church in Marietta, Georgia, led the service.
+The Rev. Randy Mickler, former senior pastor of Mount Bethel United Methodist Church in Marietta, Georgia, led the service.
 Mickler noted he decided against wearing his normal black robe and instead wore a purple shirt and colorful jacket he said would have made Sager “extremely proud and pleased.”

-Sager, 65, died Thursday following a two-year fight with acute myeloid leukemia.
+The 65-year-old Sager died Thursday following a two-year fight with acute myeloid leukemia.

 Most Read Stories

 Grammy winner Yolanda Adams sang two songs at the service.
-Johnson said Sager “planted sequoias” by inspiring others with his determined fight against cancer.
+Johnson said Sager “planted sequoias” by inspiring others with his determined battle against cancer.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.